Moving home is a big step. Here’s a selection of the questions that our residents and their families ask most often.

 QWho owns Cedar House?
 Is it part of a group?

-http://thenovello.com/alfondie/elkos/4394 Cedar House is a privately owned care home.
+Cedar House is a privately owned care home.
 It’s not part of a group.
 The owner is fully involved in the day-to-day management.
-He’s on site most days of the week and his door is always open to residents and their relatives.
+He’s on site one day a week.
+His door is always open to residents and their relatives.

 QIs there a written contract for Cedar House?

 Yes, everything is in black and white.
 You know exactly where you stand.

 QDo I have to pay fees in advance?

 Yes, we ask all residents to pay their fees each month in advance.

 QAre there any extras to pay for?

 Almost everything you need is included in the price.
 The only things that are extra are additional services such as chiropody and hairdressing.
 Talk to the manager if there’s anything you’re not sure about.

 QDo I have to pay when I’m away – on holiday or in hospital, for example?